 Announcements regarding the program application process, experiential opportunities, dietetic internships, field-related job opportunities, professional organization events, academic seminars, and the Student Association of Nutrition and Dietetics will be posted in the Hub.
-Emails regarding the program application process and the TEAS 7 exam can be sent via NMSU email or in the Dietetics Application Portal in Canvas prior to NMSU's class registration date.
+Emails regarding the program application process and the TEAS 7 exam can be sent via NMSU email or in the Dietetics Application Portal in Canvas.